Yakkity Yak

-Yakkity Yak is a Flash animated television series produced by the Vancouver-based animation studio Studio B Productions and Kapow Pictures.
-It was created by Mark Gravas and aired on Teletoon in Canada and on Nickelodeon in Australia from 9 November 2002 to 12 December 2003.
+Yakkity Yak is an animated television series created by Mark Gravas for Nickelodeon.
+It was produced by Studio B Productions and Kapow Pictures.
+It aired on Teletoon (now Cartoon Network) in Canada and on the American version of Nickelodeon in the United States from 9 November 2002 until 12 December 2003.
 26 episodes were produced.

-The copyright to the show is owned by DHX Media (now known as WildBrain), which bought Studio B Productions in 2007.
+The copyright to the show is shared between WildBrain, which bought Studio B Productions in 2007, and Kapow Pictures.

 Premise

-The story centres around an anthropomorphic yak named Yakkity who aspires to become a famous comedian and his friends, Keo (an anthropomorphic pineapple) and Lemony (a young human girl) in Onion Falls (based on Lithgow, New South Wales).
+The story focuses around an anthropomorphic yak named Yakkity who aspires to become a well-known comedian and his friends, Keo (an anthropomorphic pineapple) and Lemony (a young human girl) in the fictitious Australian town Onion Falls (based on Lithgow, New South Wales).

 Theme song

-A modified version of the 1958 song Yakety Yak by The Coasters (in which children and some cast members sing some portions) is used as the series' theme song.
+A modified version of the 1958 song Yakety Yak by The Coasters (in which children and some cast members sing some portions) is used as the show's theme song.